snowmiser-12533/wazuh-ssh-bruteforce-demo/README.md

 These results demonstrate that Wazuh provides strong detection capabilities out-of-the-box, but response mechanisms require proper configuration.

+Additional evidence of detection and response can be seen in system and Wazuh logs:

+- SSH authentication failures were recorded in the Ubuntu client logs and forwarded to the Wazuh manager
+- Wazuh generated alerts corresponding to failed login attempts and brute-force behavior
+- Active response events (firewall-drop) were logged, indicating attempts to block the attacker IP
+- After configuration adjustments, the attacker system lost connectivity to the target (connection timeout), confirming successful IP blocking

 ## Conclusion
 This project highlights the effectiveness of Wazuh as an open-source incident response tool.
 It demonstrates that brute-force attacks generate clear, detectable patterns in system logs and that centralized monitoring significantly improves detection capabilities.